 My soul is troubled, feeling the weight of our divided opinions and beliefs, the political and cultural wars somehow bleeding into what were once private matters of the heart.

 How did the Gospel become threatening or a barrier for the broken-hearted, marginalized, unchurched, outcasts, or seekers?
 As if spiritual border walls are in place, sins are rank-ordered, viewed as apostate choices, and the most egregious are mentioned from the pulpit.
-Even more harmful is the silence; all are welcomed here (except–)
+Even more harmful is the silence; all are welcomed within the Body (except–)

 It is finished.
 So why do we exclude as if it is not?
 It is finished, so why have we added conditions to the promise?